cyberconnecthq/cyberconnect-docs-v2/docs/APIs/mutation/subscribe.md

 <ApolloCard queryName="createSubscribeTypedData" />

 2. Second, once you received data in a readable format, you’ll need to get the user’s signature (`eth_signTypedData_v4`) for it.
-Basically, you’ll need to write a function and pass it a `message` as a param and return the `signature` that it’s necessary for the next step.
+Basically, you’ll need to write a function and pass it a `message` as a param and return the `signature` that is necessary for the next step.

 [Ethers](https://docs.ethers.io/v5/) library is one option that can quickly help you write a function to get the user’s signature for a specific message.
 In this our case the message represents the typed data from step 1.